-More than 3 out of 4 Americans suffer from periodontal (gum) disease.
-Most people have the less serious form, gingivitis, but between 5% and 15% of Americans suffer from the more serious, advanced stage of gum disease, called periodontitis.
+More than 3 out of 4 Americans suffer from periodontal disease.
+Most people have the less serious form, gingivitis.
+Between 5% and 15% of Americans suffer from the more serious, advanced stage of gum disease called periodontitis.
 Bleeding gums is just one of the common signs of gum disease.
-If you have bleeding gums or other signs of gum disease, contact Philadelphia dentist Dr. Doray for a periodontal screening.
+If you have bleeding gums or other signs of gum disease, contact Philadelphia dentist Dr. Doray for a periodontal screening and treatment.

 Causes of Gingivitis or Gum Disease

 Poor oral hygiene habits, is the number one cause of periodontal disease.
 When you do not practice proper dental hygiene, including brushing, flossing and visit the dentist regularly, this allows plaque to form and build up on the teeth.
 This will eventually harden and turn into tartar which can cause the gums to become inflamed and begin to bleed or feel sore.
 If gingivitis is caught early, it can be treated and even reversed.
 If left untreated, however, it progresses into gum disease.
 Gum disease is an infection in the gums that causes bone degradation, swollen and painful gums, and potential tooth loss.

 Symptoms of Gum Disease

 Many people with gingivitis do not experience any pain.
 It is important to know the symptoms of gingivitis so that you are able to catch the condition early:

 - Changes in the way the teeth fit together